Treebeard

 Treebeard, or Fangorn in Sindarin, is a tree-giant character in J. R. R. Tolkien's The Lord of the Rings.
 He is an Ent and is said by Gandalf to be "the oldest living thing that still walks beneath the Sun upon this Middle-earth."
 He lives in the ancient Forest of Fangorn, to which he has given his name.
 It lies at the southern end of the Misty Mountains.
-He is described as being about 14 feet (4.5 m) in height, and in appearance similar to a beech or an oak.
+He is described as being at least 14 feet (4.5 m) in height.

 In The Two Towers, Treebeard meets with Merry Brandybuck and Pippin Took, two Hobbits of the Shire.
 This meeting proves to have consequences that contribute significantly to the story and enables the events that occur in The Return of the King.

 Fangorn's forest

 Sketch map of part of Middle-earth in the Third Age.
 Fangorn forest (top) is at the southern end of the Misty Mountains and west of the River Anduin.

 The Forest of Fangorn was at the south-eastern end of the Misty Mountains near the Gap of Rohan.
 The mountains formed the western border of Fangorn.
 At the end of the mountain range stood Saruman's stronghold of Isengard near the southwestern corner of the forest.
 To the east and south of Fangorn was the land of Rohan, and Lothlórien lay to the north and slightly east.
 Fangorn Forest stretched for many miles and held many paths.

 Two significant rivers ran through the forest.
 To the north the Limlight flowed from the woods and then formed the northern border of Rohan.
 The river then merged into the larger Anduin.
 In the south, the Entwash spread deep into the forest arriving from Methedras, a mountainous region located near the Misty Mountains.
 The river then flowed through Rohan to the great river, the Anduin.
 The valley of Derndingle was to the south-west.
 There was a path where the Entwash passed into a region called Wellinghall with one of Treebeard's homes.

 Fangorn Forest was said to be humid, and trunks and branches of many kinds of tree grew thick, allowing little light to penetrate.
 Huorns also lived deep within the forest, like Ents but more discreet.
 The Ents and Huorns drank from the river Entwash, and from it the Ents brewed their legendary drink, the Ent-draughts.